Research project administration

 Contact the project economist if you need assistance.

 - Complete the check lists: Check lists for the Project Manager and the Head of Department are an obligatory part of the application.

-- Collaboration: Contact your local IT support to get access to an eRoom and Sharepoint to ensure effective collaboration during the application process.
+- Collaboration: Contact Oracel Support Services to get access to an eRoom and Sharepoint to ensure effective collaboration during the application process.

 - Save a copy of the application: Send a copy of the application to the administrative support network to file the application.

 - Allocation of funds: There is no guarantee that you will receive full funding.
 Contact local project support, alternatively the Head of Department to discuss if the project’s goals need to be adjusted based on allocated funds.
 You can also try to find additional funding.

 - The contract: All externally financed projects need to be described in a contract.
 The Project Manager, the Head of Department, the project economist and the legal advisor should all be involved in negotiating the contract – establish contact early.

 - The Research Council of Norway: Projects that involve the Research Council of Norway must have a contract between NTNU and the Research Council.
 In addition, there needs to be a cooperative agreement (a consortium’s agreement) between the partners of the project.

 - Deadline for contract and agreements: Submit the contract and the agreements before the deadline.
 It is also important that you inform your support network about the deadlines.